- Control found in a window, page or report

 The control options (window editor and page editor)

-The Scheduler control can be customized in the editor via the description window ("Details" tab).
+The Scheduler control can be set up directly in the editor using the description window.

-The parameters of the Scheduler control are as follows:
+In the "Detail" tab, the Scheduler control parameters are as follows:

 - With buttons to change the time range: This option is used to display buttons in order for the user to scroll the different periods of the schedule.
 These buttons are displayed at the top left of schedule.